 Depending on your carrier cell service may be good in some of our field areas and in Lander.
 Cell service in camp is almost non-existent, as we are in a canyon

 You can ride to camp from Columbia Missouri and back in one of our vans.
-You will leave from Columbia on the morning of May 28th (8:00 a.m.), and you will depart camp to return to Columbia on the morning of July 9th.
-The fee for this transportation is $150 and includes two night's lodging on the way to camp and one night's lodging returning from camp.
-We will provide one-way transportation for $100.
-The vans will arrive in Columbia late in the afternoon on July 10th.
+You will leave from Columbia on the morning of Friday, May 22 (8:00 a.m.), and you will depart camp to return to Columbia on the morning of Sunday, July 5.
+The fee for this transportation is $100 and includes two nights' lodging on the way to camp and two nights' lodging returning from camp and it does not include food (vans will stop for food).
+We will provide one-way transportation for $50.
+The vans will arrive in Columbia late in the afternoon on Tuesday, July 7.

 Parking in Camp: we have room for 10 student vehicles in our camp.
 Parking permits will be issued on a specific date in the spring semester (to be communicated to all those who will be driving themselves).
 Those who do not get parking permits have other parking options in areas along the Sinks Canyon Rd, within 5-10 min walking distance from our camp.

-You can fly into Riverton, Wyoming on the morning or afternoon of May 28th and depart from Riverton on the morning of July 9th, no earlier than 9 am.
-The Riverton Airport is the closest commercial airport to Lander (about a 50 minute drive to camp), and is serviced daily by Great Lakes Aviation (a United Express feeder) from Denver, CO.
+You can fly into Riverton, Wyoming on the morning or afternoon of May 24 and depart from Riverton on the morning of July 5, no earlier than 9 am.
+The Riverton Airport is the closest commercial airport to Lander (about a 50 minute drive to camp).
 We can provide your transportation between the airport and camp for both your arrival and departure if you make arrangements with us in advance.
 We recommend that you make your travel plans as soon as possible to avoid complications.
 You should consider purchasing tickets that are refundable or changeable in case unforeseen events force changes in your plans.
 Keep in mind that airlines often overbook their flights to Riverton.
 To be sure you aren't bumped, allow plenty of time between your connections in Denver.

 Limited laundry facilities are available in camp free of charge, and we also provide a special laundry detergent for your use.